 Live from Langstone Harbour

 The Solent is home to at least 12,000 pairs of breeding seabirds.
-These nest on the shingle and saltmarsh islands of our natural harbours, on small islands in saline and freshwater lagoons, on set aside areas of our beaches, and occasionally on our rooftops!
+They nest on the shingle and saltmarsh islands of our natural harbours, on small islands in saline and freshwater lagoons, on set aside areas of our beaches and occasionally on our rooftops!

-The largest colonies within the Solent are home to Black-headed Gulls, the most abundant breeding seabird on this part of the coast.
-These colonies are shared with a mix of other birds though, like Sandwich Terns, Common Terns, Mediterranean Gulls, Oystercatchers, Ringed Plover and Little Terns, along with others.
+The largest colonies within the Solent are home to ground nesting seabirds that build their nests directly on the shingle and saltmarsh.
+These colonies are a changing mix of Black-headed Gulls, Sandwich Terns, Common Terns, Mediterranean Gulls, Oystercatchers, Ringed Plover, Little Terns and more.

 Top tip: See the nesting seabirds in the highest quality (1080p) by using the cog symbol (top right of the video) to select this option.